etalab/pseudononymizer/README.md

 # A Simple Keras (UKP BiLSTM + CRF) pseudonymization REST 'API'

+## Description
 This repository contains the code for starting a REST PoC pseudonymizing service.

+Pseudonymization here means finding certain identifiying entities within a text and replacing them with a token.
+For example, we may replace first and last names with a chain of characters ("..." or "XXXXX") such that *Mr. Jean PARMENTIER* becomes *Mr. ... ...*

+In order to find said entities, we train a supervised structured model.
+This task is more generally known as named entity recognition.

+This project is based on two main building blocks:
+1. The algorithm used to train the supervised model is the now classic biLSTM+CRF.
+The implementation used is that from [the UKP lab](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf).
+To train your own model for this application, you may  employ the fork created [here](https://github.com/psorianom/emnlp2017-bilstm-cnn-crf).

-It is based on [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html), and the biLSTM code from [the UKP lab](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf).
+2. Once the model trained, we base our REST service on the code from [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html).

 This code is absolutely _not_ meant to be production-level and capable of scaling under heavy load.